Version 2.2, effective 07.26.2017

 When necessary, a player may be assigned a bye instead of being paired against an opponent.
 That player receives a win for that round of the tournament.
 The rules for when to assign a bye to a player are detailed in the relevant sections below.

 Players should not be paired against the same opponent more than once during a single stage of a tournament.
 In general, a stage of a tournament ends when a progression cut is made.

 If a player no longer wishes to continue playing, he or she can notify the organizer of their intent.
 The organizer will avoid pairing him or her in future rounds by dropping them from the tournament.
 Players are also dropped if they do not appear for a round in which they are paired within a reasonable time limit, or if they are no longer able to play for another reason.
 Players can request that the organizer allow them to rejoin an event from which they were dropped, being assigned unpaired losses for each round they did not attend.
 Players can rejoin an event only during the same stage in which they left.
 Disqualified players are removed from the tournament, and cannot rejoin.

 The organizer must announce the number of rounds, if there will be single elimination rounds, and what size the cut will be before the start of the tournament.

 Most A Game of Thrones: The Card Game tournaments use a Swiss pairing system that awards tournament points to the winner of each game.
 Each Swiss round pairs players in head-to-head matches, attempting to pair players with the same number of tournament points together while preventing players from playing the same opponent more than once.
-At the end of Swiss rounds, the winner of the tournament is the player with most tournament points unless there are double elimination rounds (see "Single Elimination Rounds" on page 11).
+At the end of Swiss rounds, the winner of the tournament is the player with most tournament points unless there are single elimination rounds (see "Single Elimination Rounds" on page 11).